dd-hebert/uv_pro/README.md

 #### ``-sl``, ``--slice_spectra`` : integer, optional
 Reduce the dataset down to a number of equally-spaced "slices".
 Example: if a dataset contains 250 spectra and ``-sl`` is 10, then every 25th spectrum will be plotted and exported.
 The default is ``None``, where *all* spectra are plotted and exported (no slicing).

-#### ``-ssl``, ``--specific_slice`` : abritrary number of ints, optional
+#### ``-ssl``, ``--specific_slice`` : abritrary number of floats, optional
 Select spectra slices at specific times.
 The default is ``None``, where *all* spectra are plotted and exported (no slicing).

 #### ``-tr``, ``--trim`` : 2 integers, optional
-Select spectra within a given time range.
+Remove spectra outside a given time range.
 The first integer is the beginning of the time range and the second integer is the end.
-The spectra outside the given time range will be removed.

 ```
-# Trim from 50 seconds to 250 seconds
+# Trim before 50 seconds and after 250 seconds
 uvp p C:\\Desktop\\MyData\\myfile.KD -tr 50 250
 ```

 #### ``-tt``, ``--time_traces`` : arbitrary number of ints, optional
 Get time traces for the specified wavelengths.
+These time traces are independent from the time traces used for outlier detection.

 #### ``-tti``, ``--time_trace_interval`` : int, optional
 Set the time trace wavelength interval (in nm).
 An interval of 20 would create time traces like: (window min, window min + 20, ... , window max - 20, window max).
 Smaller intervals may result in increased loading times.
 Default is 10.
+These time traces are used for outlier detection.

 #### ``-ttw``, ``--time_trace_window`` : int int, optional
 Set the time trace wavelength range (min, max) (in nm).
 The default is (300, 1060).
+These time traces are used for outlier detection.

 #### ``-v`` : flag, optional
 Enable *view-only* mode.
 No data processing is performed and a plot of the data is shown.
+___
 ### Batch Exporting Args (batch)
 Batch export UV-vis data from .KD files in the current working directory.
 Currently, only batch exporting of time traces is supported.